f18m/cmonitor/README.md

 ### Ubuntu

-If you use an LXC/Docker container based on a Ubuntu distribution you can similarly install from [my Ubuntu PPA](https://launchpad.net/~francesco-montorsi/+archive/ubuntu/cmonitor) using the following commands:
+If you use an LXC/Docker container based on a Ubuntu distribution you can similarly install from [my Ubuntu PPA](https://launchpad.net/~francesco-montorsi/+archive/ubuntu/cmonitor). using the following commands:

 ```
 add-apt-repository ppa:francesco-montorsi/cmonitor
 apt-get install cmonitor
 ```

+WARNING: I'm having troubles maintaining both the RPM, docker and Ubuntu packaging for this project, so typically the Ubuntu (.deb) package is updated only later, when I have time.
+If you want to test very latest cmonitor release as .deb please let me know, I might be able to push the latest release in my PPA.

 <div id='section-id-88'/>